voucherifyio/sdk-ruby-openapi-based/docs/PromotionsApi.md

 opts = {
   limit: 56, # Integer | A limit on the number of objects to be returned.
 Limit can range between 1 and 100 items.
   page: 56, # Integer | Which page of results to return.
-  order: VoucherifySdk::ParameterOrderListAllPromotionStacks::CREATED_AT, # ParameterOrderListAllPromotionStacks | Sorts the results using one of the filtering options, where the dash `-` preceding a sorting option means sorting in a descending order.
+  order: VoucherifySdk::ParameterOrderListAllPromotionStacks::CREATED_AT, # ParameterOrderListAllPromotionStacks | Sorts the results using one of the filtering options, where the dash - preceding a sorting option means sorting in a descending order.
-  created_at: VoucherifySdk::ParameterCreatedBeforeAfter.new, # ParameterCreatedBeforeAfter | A filter on the list based on the object `created_at` field.
-The value is a dictionary with the following options: `before`, `after`.
-A date value must be presented in ISO 8601 format (`2016-11-16T14:14:31Z` or `2016-11-16`).
-An example: `[created_at][before]=2017-09-08T13:52:18.227Z`
+  created_at: VoucherifySdk::ParameterCreatedBeforeAfter.new, # ParameterCreatedBeforeAfter | A filter on the list based on the object created_at field.
+The value is a dictionary with the following options: before, after.
+A date value must be presented in ISO 8601 format (2016-11-16T14:14:31Z or 2016-11-16).
+An example: [created_at][before] 2017-09-08T13:52:18.227Z
-  updated_at: VoucherifySdk::ParameterUpdatedBeforeAfter.new # ParameterUpdatedBeforeAfter | A filter on the list based on the object `updated_at` field.
-The value is a dictionary with the following options: `before`, `after`.
-A date value must be presented in ISO 8601 format (`2016-11-16T14:14:31Z` or `2016-11-16`).
-An example: `[updated_at][before]=2017-09-08T13:52:18.227Z`
+  updated_at: VoucherifySdk::ParameterUpdatedBeforeAfter.new # ParameterUpdatedBeforeAfter | A filter on the list based on the object updated_at field.
+The value is a dictionary with the following options: before, after.
+A date value must be presented in ISO 8601 format (2016-11-16T14:14:31Z or 2016-11-16).
+An example: [updated_at][before] 2017-09-08T13:52:18.227Z
 }

 begin